Finding top quarks with shower deconstruction: Conclusion and prospects

 Our subject in this paper has been limited to distinguishing top quark jets from background jets.
 One can also imagine assigning a variable $\chi$ to events containing multiple jets according to the ratio of the likelihoods that the event was produced by a signal process of interest or was produced by an ordinary background process.
 For instance, one could look for events produced by the decay of a new, heavy, vector boson $\LZ'$ that decays to ${\rm t} + \bar{\rm t}$.
 Then we need to distinguish such signal events from Standard Model events with two jets that may, or may not, be top jets.
 Shower deconstruction of individual jets can, we believe, be extended to cover event deconstruction of whole events.
 We leave this extension to future work.

 \acknowledgments{ This work was supported by the United States Department of Energy.
 We thank Daniel Steck and Jeremy Thorn for the use of the Quantum Control computer cluster at the University of Oregon.
-We are grateful to Z.~Nagy for advice and for his consent to incorporate some as yet unpublished parts of his work on the construction of parton showers into this work.}
+We are grateful to Z.~Nagy for advice and for his consent to incorporate some as yet unpublished parts of his work on the construction of parton showers into this work.
+We thank B.~Webber for helpful conversations about how parton showers and decaying particles fit together.}